PythonRSAS/pythonrsas.github.io/_posts/2019-8-08-11-Linear-Regression-Feature-Selection.md

 >>> sns.lmplot(x="x", y="y", col="dataset", hue="dataset", data= anscombe, palette="muted", scatter_kws={"s": 50, "alpha": 1})
 ```
+• The first set of data appears to be the typical linear relationship and follow the assumption of normality.

+• The second set of data does not seem normally distributed.
+A quadratic line would be a better fit.

+• The third set of data is linear, but is affected by one outlier.
+Unless the outlier is important to keep, one should consider robust regression.

+• The fourth set of data does not show any relationship between x and y, even though the Pearson linear correlation is large.

 In the following example shows that the summary statistics are nearly identical between the four sets of data in the Anscomebe dataset, including mean, median, standard deviation, Pearson linear correlation .
 But their rank correlations are quite different, as indicated by the Spearman and Kendall’s tau.

 ```pyhon